makrai/notes/li19-speech-db-mental-survey.md

       sequential commands (43.7 vs 53.2; p=0.017) when compared with white
 * WRAP, Mueller+ showed that participants with early MCI status had a faster decline in speech fluency and semantic cognition than those normal peers
-  * Dham+ 40 presented their multimodal feature extraction and decision-level fusion approach for detecting depression automatically.
-Features were extracted from the provided DAIC-WOZ database.
-The model proved to cross the provided baseline on validation data set by 17% on audio features and 24.5% on video features.
-Similarly, Cummins+ 41 presented key factors that may reveal gender differences in the significance of depression on vowels’ formant features through the application of DAIC-WOZ
+  * Dham+ 40: multimodal feature extraction and decision-level fusion approach for detecting depression automatically
+    * Features were extracted from the provided DAIC-WOZ database.
+The model
+    * above baseline on validation data set by 17% on audio features and 24.5% on video features
+  * Cummins+ 41: key factors that may reveal gender differences in the significance of depression on vowels’ formant
+    * through the application of DAIC-WOZ

 ### Speech databases from China